 Once all the water is removed, add a few tablespoons of butter to it and grind the beef with a hand blender for a smoother texture.
 Or just mix it with a spoon if you prefer the rougher texture like the Costas corned beef.

 You can then shape the corned beef into logs and wrap it in cling film or saran wrap any other wrapping you prefer.
-Store in air-tight containers in the refrigerator or freezer depending on when you want to make use of it.
+I’ve been told the log looks a little strange, but let’s not go there.
+Store the beef spread in air-tight containers in the refrigerator or freezer depending on when you want to make use of it.
 Or Sprinkle with fresh sprigs of coriander and serve.

 Click the stars to add your rating!
 Left you don’t like it, right you love it!